NanoComp/meep/doc/README.md

 a simple tagging system is used.
 See the documentation in the `doc/generate_py_api.py` file for details.

-If a docstring contains an "alternate function signature", usually to make functions that accept a variety of positional or keyword arguments more clear to the reader.
+A docstring may contain an "alternate function signature", usually to make functions that accept a variety of positional or keyword arguments more clear to the reader.
 Functions that fall into this category typically use Python's `*` or `**` syntax.
-These lines can be tagged to indicate to the tool that they should be moved or copied to the code block in the documentation where they function signature is declared.
+These lines can be tagged to indicate to the tool that they should be moved or copied to the code block in the documentation where the function signature is declared.
 For example:

 ```python